Key Facts

 Outcomes

-• Moved nearly all workflows and handoffs out of Slack, creating a single source of truth for team members
+Nearly all handoff coordination moved out of Slack, creating a true single source of truth for the team